JosephTrevorrow/ComputationalLogic/report.md

 * rule([(human(sk):-true),(genuis(sk):-true)])
 * answer(I will remember that some humans are geniuses)
 * answer(I heard you say,  some humans are geniuses , could you rephrase that please?)
+PLX: I will remember some humans are geniuses
+USR: spill the beans
+PLX: every human is mortal. peter is human. joseph is human. some humans are geniuses. some humans are geniuses. some humans are geniuses. some humans are geniuses.
 ```

+On closer inspection, each rule is different, the first and second accounts for the list, and the new determiner.
+The third and fourth account for when both are true for the other definition of the rule.

 For Reasoning, `question1` must be modified to accept "do some" and "are some", rather than just using a singular Q. The process of skolemisation is such that to explain a question, we must prove that both can be true at the same time ("some humans are geniuses" translates to `[(humans:-true),(genius:-true)]` as one rule being a list of 2 rules) to prove this, the question should parse in both